unicef/hope-documentation/docs/glossary/terms/collector.md

 # Collectors

 Person that physically receive the aid.
-HOPE manages different types of Collectors depending on the role and the relationship with the [Household](hoousehold)
+HOPE manages different types of Collectors depending on the role and the relationship with the <glossary:Household>

-# Primary Collector
+## Primary Collector

 Main collector of the aids

-# Alternate Collector
+## Alternate Collector

 Person who comes second in line to collect cash.
 May or may not be a member
 of the household.

-# External Collector
+## External Collector

 Collector (Primary/Alternate) that is **not** an <glossary:Household> member.